New runners often neglect their socks. They go all out on the shoes, shorts, and shirts (maybe a hat), but don’t bother with the things on their feet.

 These socks are all about comfort and cushioning.
-They are made with a high-density fabric with extra in key parts of the feet like the balls and heels.
+They are made with a high-density fabric, with extra thickness in key parts of the feet like the balls and heels.

 These socks are also designed to modulate temperature and keep your feet insulated.
 When it’s cold, your feet are warm.
 When hot, they keep them cool.
 The merino wool fibers also have antimicrobial properties.

 Feetures Merino 10 socks combine merino wool with bamboo fibers.
 This combo makes for a durable sock that is form-fitting and comfortable.
 The socks are made with a seamless design so there is no fraying from use.